Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Introduction

-Sparse representation methods (SR) represent data by a dictionary and sparse codes.
-In existing SRs, the dictionary is generally over-complete, i.e. the number of dictionary columns (called atoms) is larger than the dimension of data.
-The codes are called sparse when there are only a few nonzero entries.
-In the past several years, signal processing, computer vision and pattern recognition communities have witnessed the great success of various SR models \cite{bruckstein2009sparse, elad2010role, wright2010sparse, rubinstein2010dictionaries}.
-We mention some representative work. \begin{itemize} \item{In signal processing}, the compressed sensing theory \cite{donoho2006compressed, candes2008introduction, bruckstein2009sparse} states that if a signal is sparse under some basis, then far fewer measurements than the Shannon theorem indicates are required to reconstruct the signal.
+Sparse representation is a more recently developed code-based representation method, which represents data with a dictionary and sparse codes.
+In existing SRs, the dictionary is generally over-complete, i.e., the size of dictionary (number of words/atoms) is larger than the data dimension.
+The codes are called sparse for only a few nonzero entries exist or dominate.

-\item{In computer vision}, \cite{olshausen1996emergence} learnt an over-complete dictionary from natural images based on $\ell_1$ norm optimization.
-It was found surprisingly that the atoms of the dictionary is similar to the receptive fields in primary visual cortex.
-The KSVD algorithm \cite{aharon2006img} learnt a sparse representation similarly.
-But it is based on $\ell_0$ norm optimization.
-Taking advantage of the reconstruction power of SR, it has achieved state-of-the-art performance on a series of image processing problems \cite{elad2010role}, e.g. image compression, denoising, deblurring, inpainting, and super resolution.

-\item{In pattern recognition}, sparse codes are frequently used as features for classification, e.g. face recognition \cite{wright2009robust}, image classification \cite{yang2009linear, boureau2010learning}. \cite{gao2010kernel} applied kernel trick and developed a kernel SR which extends the work of \cite{wright2009robust} and \cite{yang2009linear}.
-Comparing with the popular applications of SR on classification, the applications on clustering are relatively few.
-Some known work include \cite{ramirez2010classification} and sparse subspace clustering (SSC) \cite{elhamifar2013sparse}. \end{itemize} Generally, except SSC, existing SRs are not directly related to dimensionality reduction and cluster analysis.
-Comparing with the popular applications on classification, the applications on clustering are relatively few.